bnb-chain/bnb-chain.github.io/docs/beaconchain/develop/node/join-mainnet.md

 * Desktop or laptop hardware running recent versions of Mac OS X, Windows, or Linux.
 * 2 TB of free disk space, accessible at a minimum read/write speed of 100 MB/s.
 * 4 cores of CPU and 8 gigabytes of memory (RAM).
-* A broadband Internet connection with upload/download speeds of at least 1 megabyte per second
+* A broadband Internet connection with upload/download speeds of at least 1 megabyte per second.
-* Your full node has to run at least 4 hours per 24 hours in order to catch up with Beacon Chain  More hours will be better, run your node continuously for best results.

 ## Setting Up a New Node

+### Sync From Snapshot (Recommended)

 1. You need to choose a home folder `$BNCHOME` (i.e. ~/.bnbchaind) for Beacon Chain.
 You can setup this by: